huggingface/dataset-viewer/docs/source/filter.md

 The `orderby` parameter must contain the column name (in double quotes) whose values will be sorted (in ascending order by default).
 To sort the rows in descending order, use the DESC keyword, like `orderby="age" DESC`.

-For example, let's filter those rows with no_answer=false in the `train` split of the `SelfRC` configuration of the `ibm/duorc` dataset restricting the results to the slice 150-151:
+For example, let's filter those rows with no_answer=false in the `train` split of the `SelfRC` subset of the `ibm/duorc` dataset restricting the results to the slice 150-151:

 <inferencesnippet>
 <python>